Serb-Czech Painter who brings colors to the prague scene

 2020

-Two more deaths will ensue from the killing of Centaur Nessus in the hands of heroic Heracles depicted at this multilayered palimpsest that comes across as a trailer.
-Deianeira was the daughter of the god Dionysus, a lovely lady who drove a chariot and practiced the art of war.
-She was the wife of Heracles, who slowed the time while making love to his mother so the child in her womb would not be conceived in haste.
-Heracles grew up to be the strongest and the most masculine of all the heroes of Greco-Roman mythology.
+The killing of Centaur Nessus at the hands of heroic Hercules is depicted in this multilayered pictorial palimpsest that comes across as a movie synopsis.
+Deianira was the daughter of the god Dionysus, a lovely lady who drove a chariot and practiced the art of war.
+She was the wife of Hercules; a son of mighty Zeus.

-Centaur Nessus pretended to help the couple cross the river, but instead carried Deianeira off and tried to violate her.
-We see enraged Heracles pulling his bow while Deianera is fighting against the monster whose blood has already been poisoned by the venom of Hydra from the tip of Heracles arrow.
-The two are just about to share a terrible mortal secret, a promise made by the dying centaur to a woman in love that a shirt soaked in his blood would make her husband faithful forever.
-Pedja Djaković gives this gigantic eventful canvas a fresco quality, not just by his choice of the pigment technique, but also by making the longer horizontal side reminiscent of medieval “stories” where a succession of events was painted on the walls, while at the same time adding a modern touch through the hints of color where another layer of future announces it coming into existence.
+Centaur Nessus pretended to help the amorous couple cross the river but instead carried off Deianira intent upon violating her.
+We see enraged Hercules pulling back his bow, his arrow tips dipped in the venom of Hydra.
+Nessus is just about to share a terrible mortal secret with Deianira, that a shirt soaked in his blood would make her husband faithful forever.
+This gigantic eventful canvas is given a fresco quality by both the pigment technique and the longer horizontal side reminiscent of medieval “stories”, where a succession of events was painted on the walls.
+Hints of color announce another layer of future coming into existence as a modern touch to this epic work.

 WHEN TWO BECOME ONE